facebookresearch/pyrobot/docs/website/docs/ex_manipulation.md

 sidebar_label: [Basic] Manipulation
 ---

-In this example we will run through the basic navigation tools currently available on PyRobot.
+In this example we will run through the basic manipulation tools currently available on PyRobot.

 Here is a demo video showing what one can accomplish through this tutorial.
 <figure class="video_container">